 Diwali is also celebrated by some as the day when Pandavas returned after 12 years of Vanvas.
 Diwali is also celebrated to worship goddess Lakshmi, wife of Lord Vishnu.
 The first day begins when Goddess Lakshmi was born from stirring cosmic ocean of milk by the gods.
 Goddess Lakshmi chose Vishnu as her husband on the night of Diwali after which they got married.

-Other to Goddess Lakshmi, Lord Ganesha, Goddess Saraswati is also worshipped during these five-day festivals.
+Other to Goddess Lakshmi, Lord Ganesha, Goddess Saraswati is also worshiped during these five-day festivals.
 Most put offerings to Lord Ganesha, who is known to clear all obstacles for all living things.
-Goddess Saraswati is also worshipped as she symbolizes literature and learning.
+Goddess Saraswati is also worshiped as she symbolizes literature and learning.

 Some Hindus believe that Lord Vishnu returned to Goddess Lakshmi on this day.
 Therefore people pray to Goddess Lakshmi for a good year ahead.

-In some parts of India notably the eastern states of Bengal and Odisha worship Goddess Kali and organise big puja’s.
-In some parts Lord Krishna is worshiped marking Govardhan Mountain and offering 108 types of dishes to Lord Krishna.
+In some parts of India notably the eastern states of Bengal and Odisha worship Goddess Kali and organize big puja’s.
+In some parts, Lord Krishna is worshiped marking Govardhan Mountain and offering 108 types of dishes to Lord Krishna.
 Diwali is also known to be the start of a Hindu new year in some parts of the country.

 Sikhs celebrate Diwali as freeing the prisoners known as Bandi Chhor Divas where Guru Har Gobind freed from the prison of the Mughal Emperor Jahangir.
 Guru Har Gobind Singh then went to the Golden Temple in Amritsar, and since then every year the Golden Temple is fully lit on Diwali.